trazonm/BakaWorld-X/ARCHITECTURE.md

-# BakaWorld X - Project Structure
+# BakaWorld χ - Project Structure

-This document outlines the organized structure of the BakaWorld X SvelteKit application, following industry standards and best practices.
+This document outlines the organized structure of the BakaWorld χ SvelteKit application, following industry standards and best practices.

 ## 📁 Directory Structure